maumay/Blog/posts/2020-06-07-fixed-sized-arithmetic.markdown

 \\[g((b_i)\_{i = 0}^{n-1}) = -b\_{n - 1}2^{n - 1} + \\sum\_{i = 0}^{n - 2} b_i2^i\\]

-I found this really amazing when I first came across it, and I think its an elegant way to define the perspective.
+I found this really amazing when I first came across it, and I think it's an elegant way to define the perspective.
 We can see that the most significant bit adds a 'weighting term' to determine the sign.

 So we can think of \\(\\mathbb{Z}_n\\) as \\(S_n\\) under our signed perspective and \\(\\mathbb{N}_n\\) as \\(S_n\\) under our unsigned perspective.
 We can now define the bijection between the perspectives as